-On those warm Spring days, in between blizzards, the itch to get the kids out and get some of that Colorado sunshine gets pretty intense for me.
+On those warm Spring days, in between blizzards, the itch to get the kids out to get some of that Colorado sunshine gets pretty intense for me.
 However, I am not one of those moms who would feel comfortable strapping a baby on my chest and marching up the Manitou Incline or the Barr Trail.

 Instead, I look for places we can go to get them off the pavement and into the dirt.
-Thankfully, Colorado Springs and the surrounding area is brimming with great places to do just that.
+Thankfully, Colorado Springs and the surrounding area is brimming with great places to hike.
 Below are my top picks for close, local areas to take the kids on hikes that will get their blood pumping and instill in them a sense of adventure, but won’t put them at risk of exposure.

 This beautiful open space off of Highway 24, East of Manitou has it all- beautiful hiking trails, gorgeous rock formations, reservoirs, and biking.
 It is a short walk from the parking area to the water’s edge for those with little kids who might have a limited amount of time to commit before a meltdown occurs, or there is endless opportunity to keep exploring for those with longer endurance.